amazonlinuxEstimated reading time: 7 minutes

 What packages are available in the Amazon Linux containers?

 Amazon Linux Docker container images contain a subset of the packages in the images for use on EC2 and as VMs in on-premises scenarios.
 The container images can be configured to use any of the full set of packages in images for EC2 and on-premises use.
-The Amazon Linux 2 LTS Candidate Container images comes with Extras included.
+The Amazon Linux 2 container images comes with Extras included.